DouglasAbreu/hello-world/README.md

 # hello-world
 A repository to store ideas

-To start with GitHub, I need to understand more and make some projects to train my ability skills.
+To start with GitHub, I need to understand more and make some projects to train my programming skills.
 Now, let's get started

-Test 1

-Teste 2

-Test 3
+Onlu keep Test 3